pingcap/docs-tidb-operator/en/backup-restore-cr.md

 * `.spec.toolImage`: the tool image used by `Backup`.
     - If the field is not specified or the value is empty, the `pingcap/br:${tikv_version}` image is used for backup by default.
-    - If the BR version is specified in this field, such as `.spec.toolImage: pingcap/br:v5.3.0`, the image of the specified version is used for backup.
+    - If the BR version is specified in this field, such as `.spec.toolImage: pingcap/br:{{{ .tidb_version }}}`, the image of the specified version is used for backup.
     - If an image is specified without the version, such as `.spec.toolImage: private/registry/br`, the `private/registry/br:${tikv_version}` image is used for backup.

 * `.spec.backupType`: the backup type.
 This field is valid only when you use BR for backup.
 Currently, the following three types are supported, and this field can be combined with the `.spec.tableFilter` field to configure table filter rules: